tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 I.e., a grammar generating either `ball` or nothing as output.

-## Controlling the probability of a production {#sec:controlling-probability-production}
+## Controlling the Probability of a Production {#sec:controlling-probability-production}

 Prefixing the **plus** keyword `+`  to a (sub)production (regardless of its nesting level) increases its probability of being generated above other productions of the same series; likewise, the **minus** keyword `-` reduces its probability.
 Any number of `+` and `-` keywords may be specified: